 Greg Sterling’s Screenwerk blog on Local Internet Marketing – Greg has got the lowdown on the Yellow Pages, having worked at one of the largest Yellow Pages publishers around (The Kelsey Group), but he’s also got the latest news coverage of the topic.
 No kidding – if it’s a story with any local connection, Greg’s on it.

 Dev Basu’s Search Marketing Insights – My fellow resident of Soviet Canuckistan (that’s Canada for those of you who don’t know) shares a lot of the same interests with me: building a following, how to sell more effectively, affiliate marketing and local search.
 The topics range around, but Dev keeps it fresh.

-Not only do the folks in this group think critically, they take your hand and get you do so as well.
+Not only do the folks in this group think critically, but they also take your hand and get you to do so as well.